 Boost Your Vitamin D for Better Health

 Vitamin D is an essential part of maintaining your overall health and wellness, yet most people don’t realize how important it really is.
-Almost all of us have probably had suboptimal levels of this fat-soluble nutrient at one point or another, as just over half the global population achieves adequate vitamin D status.
-All told, researchers believe that around 88% of people around the world have less-than-optimal levels of vitamin D, a situation which can mean increased risk of certain health challenges.1
+Almost all of us have probably had suboptimal levels of this fat-soluble nutrient at one point or another, as much of the global population fails to achieve adequate vitamin D status, a situation which can mean increased risk of certain health challenges.1

 With these numbers in mind, here are the three time-tested ways to increase your body's vitamin D levels: